ATC Tires Private Ltd., Alliance Tire Company Ltd.

 1.TN

-The year 2023, we could conduct 67% of the training program as per the Annual Calendar 2023,
+In 2024, we could conduct 67% of the training program as per the Annual Calendar 2024,

-We undertake the following additional measures:
+We undertook the following additional measures:

 2. Dahej